nadineproject/nadine/README.markdown

 ## Handy Installation Instructions

+Requires Django 1.5 or above.
+Note, we didn't do the full Django 1.3 to Django 1.4 upgrade yet so there are some timezone issues that need to be worked out.

 Set up your Django environment then test that it's up by creating a scratch project and running the Django development server.

 Set up PostgreSQL, create a blank database and grant all permissions to whatever account/password combination you want to use for the app.